Coronavirus Food Assistance Program (CFAP)

-Q: What agency should I contact if I believe I have not received a fair price for my livestock or I suspect packers are depressing or manipulating livestock prices?
+Q: What agency should I contact if I believe I have not received a fair price for my livestock or poultry or I suspect packers/processors are depressing or manipulating livestock or poultry prices?

 A: The AMS Packers and Stockyards Division monitors industry activities and reviews and investigates to determine whether regulated entities are complying with the Packers and Stockyards Act (P&S Act) and regulations.
-AMS encourages farmers, ranchers and other producers, consumers, and members of the livestock, meat, and poultry industries to report incidents of a) slow, insufficient, or non-payment for livestock, meat, or poultry, b) potential antitrust practices, or c) unfair, deceptive, and fraudulent practices by packers, stockyards, livestock market agencies or livestock dealers.
+AMS encourages farmers, ranchers and other producers, consumers, and members of the livestock, meat, and poultry industries to report incidents of a) slow, insufficient, or non-payment for livestock, or poultry, b) potential antitrust practices, or c) unfair, deceptive, and fraudulent practices by packers, dealers, stockyards, market agencies, live poultry dealers, or swine contractors.
 See the P&S Act Fact Sheet (PDF, 398 KB) for a more complete description of the practices subject to AMS's enforcement.

 Any person can report violations or suspected violations and abuses in the livestock, meat, and poultry industries to the AMS Packers and Stockyards Division at firstname.lastname@example.org.

 AMS Market News does not have any regulatory authority over industry or market activities.